flipcoder/game-off-2016/README.md

 Created for GitHub Game Off 2016 by Grady O'Connell and Mark "Alfred" McDaniel

-A game based on the gif of a guy running around a computer store, hacking all the computers.
+A stealth hacking game where you run around a computer store, hacking all the computers.
+Inspired by the gif.

 Written using my own open-source game engine, [Qor](http://github.com/flipcoder/qor).